amunro7116/online-anonimity/README.md

 ```
-The benefits of such a network would be the use of social media for childeren, not knowing anything about each other
+The benefits of such a network would be the use of social media for childeren, not knowing anything about each other.
+Ifyou wanted to talk about anything in a country where the media is closely watched by officials you can do so without any hitches.
+This also applies for countries in crisis.
+Like Iraq.
 ```